§ 50.63 PUBLIC NUISANCE - TRIMMING OR REMOVAL REQUIRED.

 (A) Definition.
 The following are hereby declared public nuisances under this chapter:

-(1) Any dead or dying tree or shrub, whether located on village-owned property, including right-of-way, or private property, which affects or may affect village-owned property;
+(1) Any dead or dying tree or shrub, whether located on village-owned property, including right-of-way, or private property, which has the potential to damage or injure other trees, people, or structures;

 (2) Trees infected with Dutch Elm Disease (Ceratocystis Ulmi) as determined by appropriate laboratory analysis and evaluation of other common symptoms;